Construction Quantity Surveying Technician

 Behaviours required

-- Commitment to Equality and Diversity: understand the importance of equality and diversity and demonstrate these attributes so as to meet the requirements of fairness at work
+• Commitment to Equality and Diversity: Understand the importance of equality and diversity and demonstrate these attributes to meet the requirements of fairness at work

-This will involve a combination of work-based learning and learning at the College by completing the HNC qualification on a part-time basis.
-Please visit the course page for the HNC in Construction and the Built Environment on DCG’s website for more information.
+Delivery will involve a combination of work-based learning with the help of an assessor and learning at the College by completing an HNC qualification on a part-time basis.
+Please visit the course page for the HNC qualification on DCG’s website for more information.

-You will also need access to a computer or laptop with Internet, Windows 7 Operating System or above, Microsoft Office 2010 or above, and the ability to run AutoCAD Architecture which can be downloaded for free.
+You will also need access to a computer or laptop with Internet, Windows 7 Operating System or above, Microsoft Office 2010 or above, and the ability to run Revit or AutoCAD Architecture which can be downloaded for free from Autodesk for students.

 The purchase of appropriate books and e-books is encouraged and guidance on which books to purchase will be given by subject specialists.

-Once the apprentice has satisfied the requirements of the Gateway, an End Point Assessment will take place which will be delivered in the following order:
+Once the apprentice has achieved the HNC and Level 2 English and Maths, completed a digital portfolio and satisfied the off-the-job training requirements of the Employer Gateway, an End Point Assessment will take place which will be delivered in the following order:

-For the assessment of the HNC qualification, please visit the course page for the HNC in Construction and the Built Environment on DCG’s website.
+For the assessment of the HNC qualification, please visit its course page on DCG’s website.

-The purpose of the BTEC HNC in Construction and the Built Environment is to develop students as professional, self-reflecting individuals able to meet the demands of employers in the construction and built environment sector and to adapt to a constantly changing world.
+The purpose of the HNC qualification included in this apprenticeship is to develop students as professional, self-reflecting individuals able to meet the demands of employers in the construction and built environment sector and adapt to a constantly changing world.
 The qualification aims to widen access to higher education and enhances the career prospects of those who undertake it.
+Graduates can perform key modern methods of construction tasks, understand processes and operations, and work effectively.

-You could progress to the HND at Level 5 or to a BSc/BEng degree or Degree Apprenticeship (Level 6) in a related discipline, drawing on the broad knowledge base you will have gained from this course.
+You could progress to a Level 5 HND or to a BSc/BEng degree or degree apprenticeship (Level 6) in a related discipline, drawing on the broad knowledge base you will have gained from this course.

 Completing this apprenticeship standard will pave the way to employment in one of the following job roles: